erik-brockbank/trust_agents_manuscript/results/README.md

-Directory to contain results for this project:

-- `/results/csv`: dataframes
+Directory containing key figures and results:

+- `/overview_figures`: overview figures used in the manuscript
+- `/exeriment_1`: plots for experiment 1
-- `/results/plots`: plots
+- `/exeriment_2`: plots for experiment 2